tytydraco/yessleep/out/My_friend_found_a_device_that_lets_you_hear_God_But_the_messages_we_received_were_disturbing.md

 Inside it was the device and a scrap of paper with a handwritten note.

 *"hey mark*
 *please don't come to school today*
-*trust me please and remember we were chosen. tommy"*
+*trust me please and remember we were chosen*
+*tommy"*

 I didn’t get it, and tried calling Tommy again with no answer.
 Still, I felt I could not ignore his warning.

 I tucked the thing in my pocket and walked to a local park so my parents wouldn’t know I was skipping class, not that they would care much.